glorpus-work/gotya/README.md

 - Optional developer tools:
   - task (Taskfile runner) if you want to use Taskfile.yml scripts
   - golangci-lint for `task lint`
-  - docker and docker-compose for the local test repo service
   - act (optional) for running GitHub Actions locally via Taskfile

 ## Installation